State police: India

-Each state and union territory has a state police force and its own distinct State Police Services, headed by the Commissioner of Police (State) or Director General of Police (DGP) who is an Indian Police Service officer.
-The IPS is not a law enforcement agency in its own right; rather it is the body to which all senior police officers of all states belong regardless of the agency for whom they work.
-The state police is responsible for maintaining law and order in townships of the state and the rural areas.
+The Indian Police Service (IPS) is not a law enforcement agency in its own right; rather it is the body to which all senior police officers of all states belong regardless of the agency for whom they work.
+The IPS officers provide senior level leadership to law enforcement agencies, both at the state and federal levels.

 Mexico

 Each of the 32 states of Mexico maintains a separate law enforcement agency or Policía Estatal.
 Each of these state forces is tasked with the protection of their citizens, keeping local order and combating insecurity and drug trafficking.
-Certain states including Veracruz and Nuevo León have a new model of police force designated as Civilian Forces (Fuerza Civil).
+Certain states including Veracruz and Nuevo León have a new model of police force designated as civilian forces (Fuerza Civil).